6LoWPAN Range

 2. With low power consumption, energy is potentially harvested from another power source.

-3. Short range with the potential for the extension with a router or repeater.
+3. It is short-range and has the potential for extension with a router or repeater.

 These networks usually offer a range of around 10 – 100 meters, 5 – 10 years of battery life, low bandwidth requirements, and low endpoint costs.
 Potentially consist of 100 – 150 adjacent devices, usually deployed in the smart home/office space.

 The topologies include point-to-point, star, and mesh.
 A gateway device usually acts as a bridge or interface linking the outside network to the internal short-range network.
-A gateway could be as simple as a smartphone / mobile device.
-For example, a smartphone could be the temporary gateway when it approaches the sensor/device in an access control system.
+A gateway could be as simple as a smartphone or mobile device.
+For example, a smartphone could be the temporary gateway when it approaches the sensor or device in an access control system.

 Short-range low-power technologies